© 2024 All Rights reserved WUSF

 WUSF is focused on empowering your participation in democracy.
 We’ve created places where you can ask questions about the election process, the issues and candidates.
 That feedback will inform the reporting you see here.
 We’re listening.

-Monique Worrell wins back her old job
+Monique Worrell wins back job as state attorney in the Orlando area

 Monique Worrell smiling into the camera